Best NAS for Small Business 2026: Synology, UGREEN & UniFi Compared

 Price: ~$640 | Bays: 4 (expandable to 9) | Networking: Dual 2.5GbE

-Synology prioritizes software stability over cutting-edge hardware.
-DiskStation Manager remains the most polished NAS operating system available, with an extensive app ecosystem and excellent documentation.
+DiskStation Manager remains the most mature NAS operating system available, with an extensive app ecosystem, thorough documentation, and the broadest third-party integration support of any platform in this comparison.

 The DS925+ runs on AMD's Ryzen Embedded V1500B—a quad-core processor released in 2018.
 For straightforward file sharing and backup, it performs adequately.
-But compared to the Intel chips in UGREEN's lineup, it shows its age:
+Compared to the Intel Pentium Gold 8505 in UGREEN's lineup, the V1500B is a generation behind:

 - No hardware video transcoding (Plex users will hit CPU limits quickly)